hoangleanhtu/configurable-loadbalancer/README.md

 *Scenario*: You develop microservices and deploy all services to remote Kubernetes, and you want to run and debug one service locally, the remaining services in cloud.

-It's also run `kubectl port-forward` to forward port from remote Kubernetes.
+It's also run `kubectl port-forward` to forward port from remote Kubernetes, so you need permission to run port-forward.

 Including library in your Spring Boot project:
 ```